How Would You Like Your Guests To Remember Your Day?

 There is a school of thought that wedding favours are a waste of money, even the DIY variety which might include the cost of containers or labels.
 If you have the money to spare in your budget, there are plenty of charities both locally in Essex or nationwide, that would be happy to receive a wedding favour charity contribution from you.
 Making this decision can help you to stay grounded about your wedding and solidify the values that you and your new spouse have as a couple.

 Choosing wedding favours can be fun and a fantastic way to tie up the theme of your day.
-Now is the time to have a think about what your guests would like to receive, and how much you’re willing to spend towards this thoughtful keepsake from your special day.
+Now is the time to think about what your guests would like to receive, and how much you’re willing to spend towards this thoughtful keepsake from your special day.